-Colorectal cancer recurrence is most common within the first 5 years after treatment.
-Here’s a general guide on what doctors will recommend for follow up visits and testing:
+Colorectal cancer recurrence is most common within the first five years after treatment.
+Here’s a general guide on what doctors will recommend for follow-up visits and testing:

 Adapted from the National Comprehensive Cancer Network treatment guidelines for colon and rectal cancer.
 These recommendations are guidelines only.